Why couples fight over money

 2. Differing Values

-Men and women tend to value different things and their spending choices reflect this.
+Men and women tend to value different things, and their spending choices reflect this.
 For example, I like spending money on books, electronics, cars, and tools.
-My wife, Natalie, likes to spend on manicures and pedicures, household goods and decorations, and clothes.
-I don’t value the things she spends money on and she doesn’t value the things I spend money on.
+My wife, Natalie, enjoys spending on manicures and pedicures, household goods and decorations, and clothes.
+I don’t value the things she spends money on, and she doesn’t value the things I spend money on.

-Spending based on individual values can be a source of conflict in marriage, especially when money is tight.
-Money fights happen when we judge the financial choices of our spouse as being wasteful [not of value], yet see our own spending as valuable.
-To solve this, make sure your budget allows a monthly reasonable amount for spending on what each of you values.
+Spending based on individual values can be a source of conflict in marriage, particularly when finances are tight.
+Money fights happen when we judge the financial choices of our spouse as being wasteful [not of value], yet we see our spending as valuable.
+To solve this, ensure your budget allows for a reasonable monthly amount for spending on what each of you values.

 3. Financial Insecurity

 A major reason for couples fighting over money is rooted in financial insecurity.
-Men and women have an instinctive need for financial security, which means having peace of mind and a lack of worry over money.
-When circumstances within or outside of your control impact your finances negatively, worry and anxiety can lead to conflict.
+Men and women have an instinctive need for financial security, which means having peace of mind and a sense of financial stability.
+When circumstances within or outside of your control negatively impact your finances, worry and anxiety can lead to conflict.

-Any feelings of financial insecurity caused by circumstances out of your control can be resolved through open communication.
+Any feelings of financial insecurity caused by circumstances beyond your control can be alleviated through open communication.
 It’s no one’s fault.
 Coming together and talking things through will allow you to express your fears and worries.
 More importantly, the discussion will naturally lead to encouraging each other and finding a solution, something you can do together.

 Unfortunately, financial insecurity is self-inflicted.
 It can be caused by one spouse making the wrong financial decision without the involvement or approval of the other.
 This I find is the most common reason for financial conflicts.

 It’s better to make a wrong decision together than to make the right one apart.
 Unity in marriage is vital!
-Knowing that your financial decisions can make your spouse feel secure or insecure should convince you to always involve them in all major decisions.
+Recognizing that your financial decisions can make your spouse feel secure or insecure should prompt you to always involve them in all major financial decisions.

 4. Unrealized Goals and Dreams

-Every couple starts out with a vision of what they want their life to be.
-They have dreams and goals of the future, which they hope to achieve.
-Finances play an important part in providing couples the life they want.
-Unfortunately, if you’re not careful life has a way of taking over, allowing the urgent to take priority over the important.
+Every couple starts with a vision of what they want their life to be.
+They have dreams and goals for the future, which they hope to achieve.
+Finances play a crucial role in enabling couples to achieve the life they desire.
+Unfortunately, if you’re not careful, life has a way of taking over, allowing the urgent to take priority over the important.

 A lack of planning means financial decisions are made emotionally and impulsively.
-Before they realize it, a couple is living paycheck to paycheck just trying to keep up with the payments.
-Stress builds and fights ensue because every added financial challenge is another reminder that the life they envisioned is slipping further away.
+Before they realize it, a couple is living paycheck to paycheck, just trying to keep up with the payments.
+Stress builds, and fights ensue because every added financial challenge is another reminder that the life they envisioned is slipping further out of reach.

 Conclusion

-Fighting over money need not be a part of your marriage.
-To experience happiness and peace in your finances you don’t have to forsake your independence, give up the things you value, live without financial security, and forget your dreams.
-Instead, let these very things motivate you work together and make the necessary changes to achieve the life you want.
+Fighting over money doesn't have to be a part of your marriage.
+To experience happiness and peace in your finances, you don’t have to forsake your independence, give up the things you value, live without financial security, and forget your dreams.
+Instead, let these very things motivate you to work together and make the necessary changes to achieve the life you want.